1. Upskilling: An important strategy for professional development

 Technical skills (e.g. software skills) improve job performance.

-Soft skills (e.g. leadership, communication) pave the way for promotions.
+Soft skills (e.g. leadership, communication, and Emotional Intelligence) pave the way for promotions.

 5. Leadership-specific training for women